muggy8/improbable/from-me-to-me/X1IapY2Y.md

 "Phanna I'm coming in..."
 I said before opening the door and entering.

-I found Phanna resting on the as before seemingly unaware of my presence.
+I found Phanna resting on the bed as before seemingly unaware of my presence.

-I approached Phanna slowly only to find a troubled look on Phanna's face as they seem to be spacing out looking into roof.
+I approached Phanna slowly only to find a troubled look on Phanna's face as they seem to be spacing out and looking into the roof.

 "Are you ok?"
 I asked standing next to Phanna.